-Many biological assays infer protein activity from the rate of conversion of NADH to NAD+15.
+Many biological assays infer protein activity from the rate of conversion of NADH to NAD+.
 Oxidation alters the pyridine ring from a di-hydro configuration, with two localised C=C bonds, to an aromatic ring system with delocalised bonds, causing significant change to the nicotinamide group's electronic arrangement.
-This creates pronounced differences in the UV-Vis16 absorption of NADH and NAD+, which have served as a historically-important reference for protein activity studies.
-Categorisation of NAD redox states has also been documented via fluorescence17, NMR^{18,19, 20,21} and infrared spectroscopies9.
+This creates pronounced differences in the UV-Vis absorption of NADH and NAD+, which have served as a historically-important reference for protein activity studies.
+Categorisation of NAD redox states has also been documented via fluorescence, NMR18,19, 20,21 and infrared spectroscopies.
 In the latter case, though clear spectral changes have been associated with coenzyme oxidation and reduction, these have not been thoroughly assigned to specific functional group vibrations.
 Further, despite the range of techniques with which the coenzyme has been studied, its solution-phase conformation has not been demonstrated conclusively.
-Much attention has been paid to protein-bound forms of the coenzyme, whose crystallised complexes reveals an overwhelming preference for an extended, or unfolded, geometry^{22,23,24,25,26}.
-In the solution-phase, however, experimental data from circular dichroism (CD)27, fluorescence spectroscopy^{28,22,24} and NMR^{19,29} predict that NAD occupies a tightly-folded conformation, with the adenine and nicotinamide moieties linked via a parallel stacking interaction.
-Alternate studies^{18,30,31,32} propose a dynamic equilibrium between the folded and extended forms, with a slight preference for folded conformation observed under neutral, aqueous conditions.
-Most recently, a description has been proposed that lies somewhere between the previous stances: NAD rests in a folded conformation, but with a less compact structure than formerly suggested^{4,5,13}.
+Much attention has been paid to protein-bound forms of the coenzyme, whose crystallised complexes reveals an overwhelming preference for an extended, or unfolded, geometry22,23,24,25,26.
+In the solution-phase, however, experimental data from circular dichroism (CD), fluorescence spectroscopy and NMR predict that NAD occupies a tightly-folded conformation, with the adenine and nicotinamide moieties linked via a parallel stacking interaction.
+Alternate studies18,30,31,32 propose a dynamic equilibrium between the folded and extended forms, with a slight preference for folded conformation observed under neutral, aqueous conditions.
+Most recently, a description has been proposed that lies somewhere between the previous stances: NAD rests in a folded conformation, but with a less compact structure than formerly suggested.
 These contemporary molecular dynamics (MD) simulations identify nicotinamide solvation as a force acting against parallel ring stacking and complete burial of the head-groups from the solvent.
 A limited degree of nucleobase solvent-exposure provides a possible explanation for the differing points of view of NAD's structure.
-Accordingly, MD results support the findings of several experimental studies retrospectively^{31,33}, though not in all cases.
+Accordingly, MD results support the findings of several experimental studies retrospectively, though not in all cases.

-Figure (2): (a) NAD, bound in an extended conformation to the enzyme, NADS (nicotinamide adenine dinucleotide synthetase) from E. coli (PDB Code: 1WXH)12, and (b) NAD+ bound to flavin reductase p in a less commonly encountered, folded conformation (PDB Code: 2BKJ)26 conformation transition that occurs from polar to nonpolar environments.
+Figure (2): (a) NAD, bound in an extended conformation to the enzyme, NADS (nicotinamide adenine dinucleotide synthetase) from E. coli (PDB Code: 1WXH), and (b) NAD+ bound to flavin reductase p in a less commonly encountered, folded conformation (PDB Code: 2BKJ)

+It has been suggested that the hydrophobic environments of protein binding sites trigger a conformation change in the coenzyme.
+Studies of NAD in nonpolar solvents such as methanol and urea have given support to the concept of such a conformation transition that occurs from polar to nonpolar environments.
 From the previously discussed MD simulations it is consistent that less polar environments could be more favourable for adenine and nicotinamide group solvation, in turn making stacking of the rings less favourable.
-It has also been suggested that, at low pD (<4), protonation of the adenine A1 atom in NAD+ is sufficient to repel the positively charged head groups, creating an extended conformation^{18,29}.
+It has also been suggested that, at low pD (<4), protonation of the adenine A1 atom in NAD+ is sufficient to repel the positively charged head groups, creating an extended conformation.